52.9 MB (6.1 MB compressed)

 44.2 x 30.0 cm ⏐ 17.4 x 11.8 in (300dpi)

 DR. TONY BRAIN / SCIENCE PHOTO LIBRARY DR. TONY BRAIN / SCIENCE PHOTO LIBRARY

-Scanning electron micrograph (SEM) of the surface of a long-playing record (L.P.), showing a plan view of 10 grooves.
+Scanning Electron Micrograph (SEM) of the surface of a long-playing record (L.P.), showing a plan view of 10 grooves.
 The L.P. is made by pressing the recording information onto a softened (by heating) PVC disc.
 The straight groove (3rd from right) indicates an almost continuous note.
 The white flecks are particles of dust.
 The stylus sits nicely in the V-shaped groove, and lateral vibrations are picked up by the stylus and transduced by a moving-coil or moving-magnet cartridge into an electrical signal, which passes through an amplifier to be heard on loudspeakers.
-Magnification: X 30 at 35mm, X 220 at 8x10-inch size.
+Magnification: X 220 at 10x8 size, X 30 at 35mm size.

 Model release not required.
 Property release not required.